Lincoln News

 Lincoln University Expands Division of Student Success to Support Resource Alignment and Collaboration

 The Division of Student Success was created as part of the University's Strategic Plan, intended to facilitate communication, accountability and collaboration.
 The initial phase created Class Deans, merging academic support, advising and student affairs functions into a new unit under the leadership of a new Vice President for Student Success.
 With this expansion, the Division of Student Success will oversee enrollment management functions such as admissions, financial aid, registrar and veteran's affairs.
-August 06, 2023 Categories: Admission, Admission, Students Campus News, Spotlight News,
+August 06, 2023 Categories: Admission, Students Campus News, Spotlight News,

 Lincoln among Seven HBCUs to Receive Funding to Enhance Their Technology Infrastructure